Several years ago at a market, I bought strawberries from a farmer. I absentmindedly popped one in my mouth as I walked away.

 Deliciousness can be a catalyst for change.

 Yet over several years, Coles and Woolworths have destroyed the fruit and vegetables that Australias buy.
-Because of their sourcing policies and streamlined distribution, only a small number of massive monoculture farms grow the country’s crops.
-Marketing, transport, handling, shelf-life and appearance is prioritised.
-Flavour is forgotten.
+Because of their sourcing policies and streamlined distribution, only a small number of massive monoculture farms grow Australia’s crops.
+Marketing, transport, handling, shelf-life and appearance is prioritised; flavour is forgotten.

 A free PDF emailed to you, plus news and exclusives